oskarflygare/quartz/content/notes/When scheduling your tasks, multiply the required time by importance.md

 created: 2022-09-07
 updated: 2023-09-01
 ---

-# When scheduling your tasks, multiply the required time by importance
-Date created: 2022-07-18

 This is a good rule of thumb for task prioritization, work on the tasks with the highest density.

 You can also assign a task an *hourly rate* just as consultants do.